keptn/keptn.github.io/content/docs/0.19.x/operate/backup_and_restore/index.md

 ## Restore Configuration Service data to Keptn using Resource Service

-This section describes how to restore an acient data backup of the Configuration Service and apply it to a Keptn instance running a Resource Service.
+This section describes how to restore an ancient data backup of the Configuration Service and apply it to a Keptn instance running a Resource Service.
 This can be applied only to projects which do not have a remote git upstream repository configured.
-The pre-requisities for these steps is to have the MongoDB data restored already.
+The pre-requisites for these steps is to have the MongoDB data restored already.

 The first step is to setup a remote git repository (e.g. on Github, Gitlab,...) for your project.
-Afterwards go to the project foler of your backup and execute:
+Afterwards go to the project folder of your backup and execute:

 ```console
 git remote add origin <your-git-repository-url>